European Factors to Watch-Equity futures rise

 (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report)

-LONDON, June 6 (Reuters) - European equity futures rose on Monday, tracking gains on Asian markets while firmer oil and metals prices could also support equity markets, which fell at the end of last week after weaker-than-expected U.S jobs data.
+LONDON, April 14 (Reuters) - European equity futures rose on Thursday, with gains on Asian and U.S. markets expected to keep European equities near their highest level in a month.

-Futures on the Euro STOXX 50, Germany’s DAX, France’s CAC and Britain’s FTSE were up between 0.3-0.6 percent.
+Futures on the Euro STOXX, Germany’s DAX, France’s CAC and Britain’s FTSE were up by between 0.2-0.5 percent.

-The head of hotel company Accor has held talks with Chinese conglomerate HNA to try to thwart an attempt by another Chinese group Jin Jiang to increase its stake in the company, French newspaper Le Journal du Dimanche reported on Sunday.
+Asian shares climbed on Thursday after monetary policy easing measures from Singapore boosted stock markets in the region.

-Chinese diversified group Fosun is in advanced talks to take a 10 to 15 percent stake in tourism and leisure group Compagnie des Alpes, Le Monde newspaper said in its weekend edition.
+The pan-European FTSEurofirst 300 index rose 2.6 percent on Wednesday to reach its highest level since mid-March.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.